-Utilities and service systems will be required prior to any physical development of the subject properties.
-The proposed mini-storage is expected to result in the construction of a new on-site storm water drainage facility to provide on-site drainage services that will convey project runoff.
-The MEIR provided mitigation measures that projects must
+Utilities and service systems will be required prior to development of the subject property.
+The proposed project expected to result in the construction of new storm water drainage facilities or expansion of existing facilities.

-The Department of Public Utilities has determined that adequate sanitary sewer and water services will be available to serve the planned site development project subject to the payment of any applicable connection charges and/or fees; and, compliance with the Department of Public Utilities standards, specifications, and policies.
+The Department of Public Utilities has determined that adequate sanitary sewer and water services will be available to serve the proposed project subject to the payment of any applicable connection charges and/or fees; and, compliance with the Department of Public Utilities standards, specifications, and policies.
 Sanitary sewer and water service delivery is also subject to payment of applicable connection charges and/or fees; compliance with the Department of Public Utilities standards, specifications, and policies; the rules and regulations of the California Public Utilities Commission and California Health Services; and, implementation of the City-wide program for the completion of incremental expansions to facilities for planned water supply, treatment, and storage.

-Development of the proposed mini-storage facility will be serviced by the City of Fresno solid waste division and will have water and sewer facilities available subject to the conditions that will be stipulated for the proposed project.
-The proposed project is not expected to exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board.
+The project site will be serviced by the City of Fresno solid waste division and will have water and sewer facilities available subject to the conditions stipulated for the proposed project.